fuljo/rofi-vscode-mode/README.md

 If you prefer something other than Rofi to select your entry, we also provide the `vscode-recent` command that simply writes out the paths line by line.
 You can then pair it with your favourite selection tool, like [dmenu](https://tools.suckless.org/dmenu/) or [fzf](https://github.com/junegunn/fz).

 You can use the `-c` option to set the preferred flavor and the `-F` option to set the desired ouput format:
 - `label` (default) will show the "tildified" path, which needs to be expanded.
-Remote entries are not shown.
+Only local entries are not shown.
   ```sh
   sh -c "code $(vscode-recent | dmenu)"
   ```
 - `absolute-path` will show the full path.
-Remote entries are not shown.
+Only local entries are not shown.
   ```sh
   code $(vscode-recent -F absolute-path | dmenu)
   ```
-- `uri` will show the locl or remote URI, read [this](https://code.visualstudio.com/docs/remote/troubleshooting#_ssh-tips) for hints on how to open it.
-Remote entries are shown.
+- `uri` will show the local or remote URI, read [this](https://code.visualstudio.com/docs/remote/troubleshooting#_ssh-tips) for hints on how to open it.
+All entries are shown.

 ## Configuration